wlchin/SampleExplorer/README.md

 To load BioRAG, follow these steps:

-1. Download the following files.
+1. Download the additional files described above.
-2. Initialize the BioRAG object in the following way:
+2. Instantiate the search functions in following way:

     ```python
     from biorag import query_db